How to Fix a Negative Work Environment

 Clearly, none of these conditions epitomize a healthy workplace.
-Put them all together and your business may be in danger of collapsing from within.
-In these circumstances, it's imperative that the CEO or business owner acknowledge what's going on and quickly take action to remedy the situation.
+Put several or all of them together, and your business may be in danger of collapsing from within.
+In these circumstances, it's imperative that the company's leadership acknowledge what's going on and quickly take action to remedy the situation.

-Here are some actions you can take in order to begin repairing the damage of a toxic work environment and to help demonstrate to employees that you truly intend to turn things around.
+Here are actions you can take to start repairing the damage of a toxic work environment and to demonstrate to employees that you truly intend to turn things around.

-It's one thing to guess the source of the problem, but a more effective approach involves hearing from employees themselves.
-Conduct a survey to assess performance-related issues.
-The Gallup Q12 Index, designed to highlight key aspects of employee performance, is a good model to work from.
+While company leaders could guess the source of the problem, a more effective approach involves hearing from employees themselves.
+Consider conducting a survey to assess performance-related issues.
 (It might be advantageous to conduct such a survey anonymously in order to get a more truthful response.)
-The goal is to clearly understand what employees see as the worst parts of the current culture, and then build a plan to address them.
+The goal is to clearly understand what employees see as the negative parts of the current culture, and then build a plan to address them.

 Turning around a toxic culture begins with open discussions about the internal problems your business faces.
 Employees will hopefully be persuaded of your good intentions if you schedule a meeting (or series of meetings) to review and discuss the findings of your survey.
 You can invite them to offer solutions, while emphasizing there is absolutely no penalty for being honest or for suggesting out-of-the-box ideas.
 Then if you implement new programs based on employee feedback, they may be far more likely to accept those programs.

 Strive for openness